Kitware/ParaView/Documentation/release/ParaView-5.10.0.md

 >![openvr-desktop-collaboration](img/5.10.0/openvr-desktop-collaboration.png)

 * Added a "Show VR View" option to show the VR view of the user when they are in VR.
 This is like the SteamVR option but is camera stabilized making it a better option for recording and sharing via video conferences.
-* Broke parts of `vtkPVOpenVRHelper` into new classes named `vtkPVOpenVRExporter` and `vtkPVOpenVRWidgets` to break what was a large class into smaller classes and files to make the code a bit cleaner and more compartmentalized.
 * Add Imago Image Support - added support for displaying images strings that are found in a dataset's cell data (optional, off by default).
 * Fix thick crop stepping within collaboration.
 * Update to new SteamVR Input API, which allows you to customize controller mappings for ParaView.
 Default bindings for VIVE, HP Motion, and Oculus Touch controllers are provided.